wesleycamargo/azure-docs.pt-br/articles/storage-nodejs-how-to-use-blob-storage.md

       }
     });

 If the container is created, `result` will be true.
-If the container already exists, `result` will be false. `response` will contain information about the operation, including the [ETag][] information for the container.
+If the container already exists, `result` will be false. `response` will contain information about the operation, including the [ETag][ETag] information for the container.

 ### Segurança do contêiner